 On 1 June 2022, CARE Australia's Board approved the proposal to transition the Mekong region country offices to oversight by CARE USA.
-Transition of oversight of the Cambodia and Vietnam operations are expected on 31 December 2022 and of Laos and Myanmar operations on 30 June 2023.
-As at 30 June 2022, the Me0kong region operations were classified as a disposal group held for sale and as a discontinued operation.
-In addition a provision has been raised as at 30 June 2022 for costs associated with ensuring a smooth transition of management oversight to CARE USA.
-The total of this expense was recognised in discontinued operations in the Statement of Profit or Loss and Other Comprehensive Income
+Transition of oversight of the Cambodia and Vietnam operations occurred on 31 December 2022, Laos on 30 June 2023 and Myanmar operations are expected on 31 January 2024.
+As at 30 June 2023, the remaining Mekong region operations were classified as a disposal group held for sale and as a discontinued operation.